-&lt;sup>7 The original difference between Asperger's and Autism was that Autism is associated with language delay and potential mental retardation while high functioning Asperger's usually isn't.
-Quite the opposite; many Aspies are recognized as "gifted/talented" in school and tend to (although not always) score highly on IQ & standardized tests.
+The original difference between Asperger's and Autism was that Autism is associated with language delay and potential mental retardation while high functioning Asperger's usually isn't.
+Quite the opposite; many Aspies are recognized as "gifted/talented" in school and tend to (although not always) score highly on IO & standardized tes recognized as "gifted/talented" in school and tend to (although not always) score highly on IQ & standardized tests.
 A large percentage of Aspies are verbosely loquacious while others such as myself voracious readers, and unlike those with severe Autism, the basic desire for human connection remains despite a considerable handicap in expressing it.